 From our events calendar, just click on your upcoming concert to view whether the concert includes an Inside Music talk.

 Alexandra Amati-Camperi holds a BA/MA in Slavic studies and philology from the Università degli Studi di Pisa (Italy), degrees in piano from the Conservatory of Music of Lucca (Italy), and an MA and a Ph.D. in musicology from Harvard University.
-She is Professor of Music in the Performing Arts department at the University of San Francisco.
+She is Professor of Music in the Performing Arts Department at the University of San Francisco, and teaches at the Osher Institute for Lifelong Learning at UC Berkeley.

-Ms. Amati-Camperi has published books and papers on Renaissance, operatic, and gender-related topics.
-She is currently writing a book about the presentation and treatment of women in opera, tentatively titled Euridice: The Evolution of the Mythical and Musical Other.
+Dr. Amati-Camperi has published books and papers on Renaissance, operatic, and gender-related topics.
+She is currently writing a book about the presentation and treatment of women in opera.
 In addition to serving as a pre-concert lecturer for the San Francisco Symphony, she is a lecturer and program annotator for San Francisco Opera, the San Francisco Bach Choir, and other organizations.

 Scott Foglesong is Chair of Musicianship and Music Theory at the San Francisco Conservatory of Music, where he has been a faculty member since 1978.
 Mr. Foglesong is on the faculty of the Fall Freshman Program at the University of California at Berkeley and the Fromm Institute for Lifelong Learning at USF.
-A Contributing Writer to the San Francisco Symphony’s program book, he also serves as Program Annotator for the California Symphony and the New Hampshire Music Festival, and he was previously program annotator for the Philharmonia Baroque Orchestra.
+A Contributing Writer to the San Francisco Symphony's program book, he also serves as Program Annotator for the California Symphony and he was previously program annotator for Philharmonia Baroque Orchestra, Las Vegas Philharmonic, and the New Hampshire Music Festival.

 As a pianist, Mr. Foglesong has appeared with the Francesco Trio, Chanticleer, and members of the San Francisco Symphony.
 He was trained at the Peabody Conservatory, where he studied piano with Elizabeth Katzenellenbogen.
 At the San Francisco Conservatory, he studied piano with Nathan Schwartz, harpsichord with Laurette Goldberg, and theory with Sol Joseph and John Adams.